 To be able to advise expat clients at all times, it is necessary to comply with EU regulatory requirements in the post Brexit world, RAFP has a strategic alliance enabling fully compliant ﬁnancial planning and investment advice to be provided to clients throughout the EU and EEA countries.

 We are able to achieve this in one of two ways:

-- Close co-operation with the existing adviser in areas of financial planning advice, where a cross border passport is required can provide a workable solution, particularly when the existing adviser is providing accounting or legal services.
+Close co-operation with the existing adviser in areas of financial planning advice, where advice in the EU or EEA countries is required can provide a workable solution, particularly when the existing adviser is providing accounting or legal services.

 Ideally, the new relationship should be established prior to the client moving abroad as pre-departure planning can play a vital role in securing the best solutions.
 Where clients have already made the move overseas, we are still able to work with them and both options remain available